-A well-distributed stand of trees is defined in 10 V.S.A.§1447(b).
+10 A well-distributed stand of trees is defined in 10 V.S.A.§1447(b).
 Examples of the minimum level of tree coverage within a 25'x25' area include (a) one tree of 12" in diameter plus one tree of 8-12" in diameter, or (b) three trees of 8-12" in diameter, or (c) 6 trees of 4-8" in diameter, or (d) 12 trees of 2-4" in diameter, or combinations of the above.
-Five saplings less than 2" in diameter, at 4.5 feet above ground, shall be maintained in each 25'x25' area.
-If five saplings do not exist, no woody stems less than 2" in diameter can be removed until five saplings have been planted or rooted in the plot.

-§ 8.6 General Standards Within the Shoreland Buffer Resource Zone
+§ 8.6 General Standards Within the Shoreland Buffer Zone

-Lake shoreland will be protected from Development, including roads and driveways, by maintaining and/or establishing undisturbed naturally vegetated riparian buffers within the Shoreland Buffer Resource-Zone as follows:
+Lake shoreland will be protected from Development, including roads and driveways, by maintaining and/or establishing undisturbed naturally vegetated riparian buffers within the Shoreland Buffer Zone as follows:

-- (A)- Except as provided in Sections §8.4 §8.5, §8.6, §8.7 and §8.8 of this bylaw, no Development, as defined in Section §8.3, is allowed in the Shoreland Buffer Resource-Zone. - (B)- No new structures, except Boat Houses, are allowed within 150 feet of the Lake.
-No portion of any structure within 50 feet of the Lake shall be increased in height. - New Development shall be set back, measured horizontally, at least 150 feet from all Lakes.
-This distance includes the minimum Shoreland Buffer Resource Zone of 100 feet, plus an additional 50 feet to prevent incursion into the Buffer Zone during construction.
-The Shoreland Buffer Resource Zone shall exceed 100 feet if it includes a Bluff and /or a Steep Slope as defined in Section 8.4, in which case, the Shoreland Buffer Resource Zone shall include the entire Bluff and/or Steep Slope and all land located at least 25 feet from the top of the Bluff and/or Steep Slope.
-[See Figure 4A.] - (C).
-The minimum lot shoreline frontage shall be 100 feet and the minimum depth shall be 200 feet.

-When an applicant with a parcel of land on which there is no habitable structure is unable to locate

-Cleared Area or Impervious Surface at least 150 feet from the Mean Water Level due to parcel size or physical characteristics of the land on the parcel, Development within 150 feet of the Mean Water

-Level requires variance approval and conditional use review by the DRB. - 1.
-The applicant must demonstrate that Tthe new proposed eCleared aArea or iImpervious sSurface proposed within 150 feet of the Lake-will shall be located as far as possible from the mMean wWater iLevel and at a minimum shall be no less than 25 feet from the Mean Water Level except for -shoreline stabilization measures which are permitted under a Lake Encroachment Permit from the Vermont Agency of Natural Resources or activities which are allowed under §8.5 and §8.7 that and implement Vermont Shoreland Best Management Practices.
+- (A) Except as provided in Sections §8.4 §8.5, §8.6, §8.7 and §8.8 of this bylaw, no Development, as defined in Section §8.3, is allowed in the Shoreland Buffer Zone. - (B) No new structures, except Boat Houses, are allowed within 150' of the Lake.
+No portion of any structure within 50 feet of the Lake shall be increased in height. - (C) When an applicant with a parcel of land on which there is no habitable structure is unable to locate Cleared Area or Impervious Surface at least 150 feet from the Mean Water Level due to parcel size or physical characteristics of the land on the parcel, Development within 150 feet of the Mean Water Level requires variance approval and conditional use review by the DRB. - 1.
+The applicant must demonstrate that the new Cleared Area or Impervious Surface proposed within 150 feet of the Lake shall be located as far as possible from the Mean Water Level and at a minimum shall be no less than 25 feet from the Mean Water Level except for shoreline stabilization measures which are permitted under a Lake Encroachment Permit from the Vermont Agency of Natural Resources or activities which are allowed under §8.5 and §8.7 and implement Vermont Shoreland Best Management Practices. - 2.
+As a condition of approval, the DRB shall require the proposed Cleared Area or Impervious Surface within 150 feet of the Lake to be mitigated in accordance with §8.4(G) and Vermont Shoreland Best Management Practices as most recently publicized by the Vermont Department of Environmental Conservation (for more information, see https://dec.vermont.gov/watershed/lakes-ponds/lakeshores-lake-wise/bmp).

-On a parcel that is developed with a habitable structure, any expansion of impervious surface within 150 feet of the mean water level will not encroach any closer to the shoreline than the pre-existing development on the parcel. - 2.
-As a condition of approval, the DRB shall require Tthe proposed eCleared Aarea or Impervious Ssurface within 150 feet of the Lake will to be mitigated in accordance with §8.4(G).
-Best Management Practices to control erosion and stormwater runoff from new Impervious Surfaces are required.
-Vermont Shoreland Best Management Practices as most recently publicized by the Vermont Department of Environmental Conservation (for more information, see https://dec.vermont.gov/watershed/lakes-ponds/lakeshores-lake-wise/bmp). - (D).
-New roads and driveways shall not be constructed in the Shoreland Buffer Resource Zone. - (E).
-New lawn areas within the Shoreland Buffer Resource Zone shall not be permitted allowed.
-Property owners with lawn areas in the Shoreland Buffer Resource Zone are encouraged to return lawn areas to their naturally vegetated state through Revegetation.
+- (D) New roads and driveways shall not be constructed in the Shoreland Buffer Zone. - (E) New lawn areas within the Shoreland Buffer Zone shall not be allowed.
+Property owners with lawn areas in the Shoreland Buffer Zone are encouraged to return lawn areas to the natural state through Revegetation.
 See §8.4(G)(1).
 Supplemental planting with appropriate vegetation to restore and enhance the effective filtering and bank stabilization functions of a Shoreland Buffer is encouraged.

-However, Aareas that were once fields, lawns or cleared openings but have reverted to primarily shrubs, trees, or other woody vegetation are regulated as a buffer under these regulations.
+Areas that were once fields, lawns or cleared openings but have reverted to primarily shrubs, trees, or other woody vegetation are regulated as a buffer under these regulations.